luphord/gaussian-analytics/README.md

 <a name="irBlack76"></a>

 #### irBlack76(F, K, T, sigma, r)
-Black-Scholes formula for European option fiven the forward / future of the underlying (asset class interest rates), known as the Black 76 model.
+Black-Scholes formula for European option on forward / future (asset class interest rates), known as the Black 76 model.

 See Fischer Black [The pricing of commodity contracts](https://www.sciencedirect.com/science/article/abs/pii/0304405X76900246),